 The proposed First Harley Knox Industrial and associated offsite improvements (herein collectively referred to as proposed Project or Project) involves the construction and operation of an approximately 154,250-square-foot (SF) industrial, non-refrigerated warehouse distribution use that includes 4,300 SF of mezzanine space for a total building size of 158,550 SF.
-The proposed site upon which the building is proposed to be constructed is part of a larger approximate 9.3 gross acre site, of which 1.22 acres are located in the City of Moreno Valley1 and of which approximately 0.21 acre will be dedicated for Redlands Avenue leaving a net site area of 7.91 acres (see Figure 7A - Proposed Site Plan).
-The Project applicant will also be responsible for constructing a six-foot-wide sidewalk along the Project site frontage on the west side of Redlands Avenue and the north side of Harley Knox Boulevard.
+The proposed site upon which the building is proposed to be constructed is part of a larger approximate 9.3 8.1 gross acre site, of which 1.22 acres are located in the City of Moreno Valley2 and of which approximately 0.18 0.21 acre will be dedicated for Redlands Avenue leaving a net site area of 7.91 7.92 acres (see Figure 7A - Proposed Site Plan).
+The Project applicant will also be responsible for constructing a six-footwide sidewalk along the Project site frontage on the west side of Redlands Avenue and the north side of Harley Knox Boulevard.
 The speculative warehouse/distribution building is assumed to operate 24 hours a day 7 days a week.

-As part of the site preparation prior to construction, existing fencing throughout the Project site, a brick wall, and concrete pads will be demolished and removed.
+As part of the site preparation prior to construction, existing fencing throughout the interior of the Project site, a brick wall, and concrete pads will be demolished and removed.
 Additionally, existing power poles and overhead electrical lines will be removed and undergrounded along Redlands Avenue.
-Earthwork will be balanced on the Project site with approximately 36,379 cubic yards (CY) cut and 38,183 CY fill with 1,504 CY shrinkage as shown in Figure 7B - DPR No. 20-00014.
+Earthwork will be balanced on the Project site with approximately 36,379 cubic yards (CY) cut and 38,183 CY fill with 1,504 CY shrinkage as shown in Figure 7B - DPR No.20-00014.
+The existing fence along the Project site's northern boundary will be protected in place.